microsoft/playwright/docs/src/library-js.md

 ## Record scripts

-Command Line Interface [CLI](./cli.md) can be used to record user interactions and generate JavaScript code.
+[Command line tools](./cli.md) can be used to record user interactions and generate JavaScript code.

 ```bash
 npx playwright codegen wikipedia.org